Rank search results

 Examples

-To rank search results using the registered ranking endpoint, run the following query:
+To rank search results using a Vertex AI ranking model, run the following query:

 SELECT index, score